 More Realistic Owner Financing Terms

-Let’s look at a more realistic owner financed scenario that involves both a down payment of 10%, a 30-year amortization period, but a balloon for the remaining balance due in year 15.
+Let’s look at a more realistic owner-financed scenario that involves both a down payment of 10%, a 30-year amortization period, and a balloon for the remaining balance due in year 15.

 More Realistic Seller Financing Example